Ivan Vukomanović

-Ivan Vukomanović (Иван Вукомановић; born 19 June 1977) is a Serbian professional football manager and former player who is the current head coach of Indian Super League club Kerala Blasters.
+Ivan Vukomanović (Иван Вукомановић; born 19 June 1977) is a Serbian professional football manager and former player who was recently the head coach of Indian Super League club Kerala Blasters.

 Playing career

 Vukomanović played as a defender during his playing days.
 He was also used as a defensive midfielder.
 He started his professional career at Serbian club FK Sloboda Užice.
 Vukomanović later played for Obilić, where he won the 1997–98 First League of FR Yugoslavia title.
 Vukomanović then moved to the Ligue 1 side Bordeaux.
 With the French club, he won the 1998–99 French Division 1.
-Throughout his career, he played for several top tier clubs, which includes the Serbian side Red Star Belgrade, Bundesliga’s FC Köln, Belgian side Royal Antwerp F.C and Russian club FC Dynamo Moscow.
+Throughout his career, he played for several top tier clubs, which includes the Serbian side Red Star Belgrade, Bundesliga’s FC Köln, Belgian side Royal Antwerp F.C. and Russian club FC Dynamo Moscow.
 With Red Star Belgrade, he had won the 1999–2000 and 2000–01 season of First League of FR Yugoslavia along with the FR Yugoslavia Cup in 2000.
 Vukamanovic fully retired from professional football in 2011 at the age of 34.
 At the national level, he had represented FR Yugoslavia national under-21 football team.

 Managerial career

 Standard Liège

 Vukomanović started his coaching career at Belgian Pro League club Standard Liège, where he assisted Guy Luzon ahead of the club's 2013-14 season.
-During this time, Leige played the Europa League after winning all the games in the qualifying stages.
+During this time, Liège played the Europa League after winning all the games in the qualifying stages.
 Following Luzon’s exit in October 2014, Vukomanović took charge as their head coach.
 His first game ever game as a head coach was against Spanish giants Sevilla in the Europa League, where the match ended in a goalless draw.
 Under his coaching, Standard Liege picked 28 out of a possible 39 points in the league.
-On February 2015, despite getting some good results, the club replaced him with Jose Riga midway into the season citing lack of experience as a head coach.
+In February 2015, despite getting some good results, the club replaced him with Jose Riga midway into the season citing lack of experience as a head coach.
 He was offered the assistant manager role under Riga, to which he responded; "To propose to me to remain in the staff, it is only to be politically correct towards the players and the supporters.
 I could have been fake and say yes.
 Tap Riga on the shoulder and then do nothing but I'm not like that.
 I'm a straightforward, honest person.
 So I decided to leave Standard".